xuwenzhi/wordpress/wp-content/plugins/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
-= 10.1 =
+= 10.2 =
-This is primarily a maintenance release with updates to various libraries and bug fixes.
+This is primarily a maintenance release with updates to various libraries and bug fixes, note that Google Maps is no longer supported.

 == Changelog ==
+= 10.2 =
+* Release Date: August 2, 2016
+* Added: Support for use page id in Get_Historical_Data function.
+* Updated: jQuery CSS references.
+* Fixed: Various WP_DEBUG warnings.
+* Fixed: Incorrect URL in quick access widget for some of the totals.
+* Fixed: Make sure to escape the post title in the widget otherwise the graph may not be displayed correctly.
+* Removed: Google Maps support as Google no longer supports keyless access to the API (http://googlegeodevelopers.blogspot.com.es/2016/06/building-for-scale-updates-to-google.html).

 = 10.1 =
 * Release Date: April 3, 2016
 * Updated: Top pages page to list the stats for the selected date range in the page list.